mlund/faunus/docs/_docs/moves.md

 some moves to pick particles or groups preferentially from a given _region_.
 As described in [doi:10/frvx8j](https://doi.org/frvx8j) a bias is introduced which is automatically accounted for.
-The preference for sampling inside the region is controlled by the `symmetry` keyword (often denoted _p_ in the litterature).
-If set to one, no bias is introduces, whereas if set to a low number, more sampling will be made from inside the region.
+The preference for sampling inside the region is controlled by the `symmetry` keyword (often denoted _p_).
+If set to one, no bias is introduced, whereas if set to a low number, more sampling is done inside the region.

 For example: